EmirhanYolcu17/PETER/README.md

 **Researcher:** Emirhan Yolcu (METU)
 **Mentor:** Jorge Garcia Samartin (PhD)
 **Supervisor:** Prof. Dr. Antonio Barrientos
+---

-Note: This project is a continuation of the research presented in the paper “PETER: A Soft Pneumatic Manipulator with High Resistance and Load Capacity.”
+ **Note:** This project is a continuation of the research presented in the paper
+> *“PETER: A Soft Pneumatic Manipulator with High Resistance and Load Capacity.”*
-The work described in this repository was conducted as a follow-up study within the same laboratory, aiming to extend the findings of the original paper.
-The current implementation focuses on transforming the paper’s concepts into a fully functional, closed-loop controlled platform and serves as an experimental foundation for future publications.
+> The work described here was carried out as a follow-up study within the same laboratory to extend the findings of that publication.
+The current implementation focuses on transforming the concepts introduced in the paper into a fully functional, closed-loop controlled modular platform, and ongoing experiments aim to further develop it into a journal-ready study.
 ---
 ## 🎯 Introduction

 PETER is a modular soft-pneumatic platform capable of regulating its pose (pitch–roll–height) using inflatable legs with sensor-based closed-loop control.
 The system was first implemented in a **single-module configuration**, then extended to a **two-module architecture** with independent sensing and actuation.